Hosting Glossary

 HTTPS (HTTP Secure)

 The secure version of HTTP that encrypts data transmission using SSL/TLS.
+HTTPS uses encryption to protect data in transit, preventing eavesdropping and ta

 Hyperscaler